Over the last two and a half months, I’ve been heads down working on the writing of my first book.

 I’ve been writing nearly everyday since the end of December 2016–in fact, I’ve written just over 95,000 words in 2017 as of the publishing of this article.
 I know this because my daily writing accountability partner, Mark Mazur, is about 18,000 words ahead of me right now (according to our spreadsheet).

 Most of the words I’ve written haven’t landed in a public space, but exist in drafts and notebooks possibly never to see the light of day.
 Despite writing six days per week for the last eight months, I only really found a groove with it in the last three or so.
 The reason for that, is that I was able to consistently find a creative flow in my writing once I created the right environment for that.

-I know this to be true: the days where I’d enter a creative flow state, I would write 2,000 or more words without much effort, nor being distracted by much at all.
+The days where I’d enter a creative flow state, I would write 2,000 or more words without much effort or with little distraction.
 While my daily writing goal was just 500 words, flow days blew past that requirement with ease.